CUBRID/cubrid-manual/en/sql/schema/serial.rst

 .. code-block:: sql

-    --altering serial by changing start and incremental values ALTER SERIAL order_no START WITH 100 INCREMENT BY 2;
+    --altering serial by changing start and incremental values ALTER SERIAL order_no START WITH 100 MINVALUE 100 INCREMENT BY 2;

     --altering serial to operate in cache mode
     ALTER SERIAL order_no CACHE 5;